hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/grab.rst

    Applies the maximum strength of the brush to the highlighted active vertex, making it easier to manipulate low-poly models or meshes with modifiers.

-   Enabling this option also enables a dynamic mesh preview which overlays a white wireframe within the brush radius.
+   Enabling this option also enables a white wireframe overlay within the brush radius.
    This helps to visualize the real base geometry that is being manipulated while sculpting with :doc:`Modifiers </modeling/modifiers/index>`.